carlosamartins/Dockerfiles/spring-boot/README.md

 ENV ENTRYPOINT src/entrypoint.sh
 ```

 * The entrypoint can be anything.
-Does not forget to put "exec $@" on the final:
+Not forget to put "exec $@" on the final:

 ```
 #!/bin/bash